Without proper contract tracking, teams can miss deadlines, overlook key obligations, or leave important stakeholders out of the loop.

 Contracts often contain complex, detailed language, so accuracy is paramount.

-The risk of making mistakes increases if things aren’t checked and double-checked, and mistakes can cost a company time and money.
+The risk of making mistakes increases if things aren’t double-checked, and errors can cost a company time and money.

 Misplaced contracts